DataDog/integrations-core/openshift/README.md

 ### Log collection

 The Datadog Agent's log collection is set up in OpenShift largely the same as other Kubernetes clusters.
-The Datadog Operator and Helm Chart will mount in the `/var/log/pods` directory that the Datadog Agent pod will use to monitor the logs of the pods and containers on its respective host.
-However, with the Datadog Operator you do need to apply additional SELinux options in order to give the Agent permissions to read these log files.
+The Datadog Operator and Helm Chart mount in the `/var/log/pods` directory, which the Datadog Agent pod uses to monitor the logs of the pods and containers on its respective host.
+However, with the Datadog Operator, you need to apply additional SELinux options to give the Agent permissions to read these log files.

 See [Kubernetes Log Collection][7] for further general information and the [Distributions][15] page for configuration examples.

 ### APM

-In Kubernetes there are three main options to route the data from the application pod to the Datadog Agent pod.
-The Unix Domain Socket (UDS), the HostIP:HostPort option (TCP/IP), and the Kubernetes Service.
-The Datadog Operator and Helm Chart default to the UDS option as this is the most resource efficient, however, this option doesn't work well in OpenShift.
-As it requires elevated SCC and SELinux options in both the Agent pod and application pod.
+In Kubernetes, there are three main options to route the data from the application pod to the Datadog Agent pod: the Unix Domain Socket (UDS), the HostIP:HostPort option (TCP/IP), and the Kubernetes Service.
+The Datadog Operator and Helm Chart default to the UDS option as this is the most resource efficient.
+However, this option doesn't work well in OpenShift, as it requires elevated SCC and SELinux options in both the Agent pod and application pod.

-Datadog recommends to disable the UDS option explicitly to avoid this, and avoid the Admission Controller injecting this configuration.
+Datadog recommends disabling the UDS option explicitly to avoid this, and to avoid the Admission Controller injecting this configuration.

 See [Kubernetes APM - Trace Collection][18] for further general information and the [Distributions][15] page for configuration examples.